Petriana: Baths

 In summer 2021, a community archaeological dig took place on the site.
-It was discovered that there had been three bathhouses on the site, and a group of tiles were found with the imperial stamp of Septimus Severus.
+A group of tiles were found with the imperial stamp of Septimus Severus.
 Later finds included a group of about 30 semi-precious gems, some carved as intaglia, which were found in a drain and are thought to have been lost by bathers.
 The "Uncovering Roman Carlisle" project, including the Cricket Club dig, won the Council for British Archaeology and Marsh Community Trust's Community Archaeology Project of the Year 2022 award.
+The dig continued in 2023, and in May 2023 two large stone heads were found.